jamiebuilds/babel-handbook/README.md

 ### Merge visitors whenever possible

-When writing visitors, is may be tempting to call `path.traverse` in multiple places where they are logically necessary.
+When writing visitors, it may be tempting to call `path.traverse` in multiple places where they are logically necessary.

 ```js